 Duo provides security solutions, including multi-factor authentication, trusted access and secure single sign-on tools for our customers.
 Find out more here.

-Duo Security, Inc. is a company incorporated under the laws of the State of Delaware, USA and whose principal office is located at 123 North Ashley Street, Suite #200, Ann Arbor, Michigan 48104, USA.
-Duo Security UK Limited (company no: 09581350) is a company incorporated under the laws of England and Wales whose registered address is located at 6th Floor One London Wall, London, United Kingdom, EC2Y 5EB.
+Duo Security, Inc. is part of the Cisco Systems, Inc. group of companies.
+Duo Security, Inc.’s principal office is located at 123 North Ashley Street, Suite #200, Ann Arbor, Michigan 48104, USA.
+Duo Security UK Limited is a wholly owned subsidiary of Duo Security, Inc., whose registered address is located at 6th Floor One London Wall, London, United Kingdom, EC2Y 5EB.

 We know that personal information is defined slightly differently across the world.
 That said, at Duo, we define it as any information that could be used to identify you or another individual.
 We think that this broad definition enables us to better respect your privacy and safeguard the information entrusted to us.